ncondo/CarND-MPC-Project/README.md

 ### Vehicle model

 A kinematic model is used with a goal of capturing how the state evolves over time, and how we can provide an input to change it.
 The state is represented by the x and y coordinates of the vehicle, the vehicle's orientation (psi), the velocity (v), the error between the center of the road and the vehicle aka cross-track error (cte), and the orientation error (epsi).
 The actuators which control the vehicle state are the steering angle (delta) and acceleration (a).
+The parameter Lf is the distance from the front of the vehicle to its center of gravity, which is needed because different sized vehicles have different turning radii.
 Updating the state each timestep is done via the following equations:
 ```
 x[t+1] = x[t] + v[t] * cos(psi[t]) * dt
 y[t+1] = y[t] + v[t] * sin(psi[t]) * dt